WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Fixing Revokes

-Method 1 has a very high success rate and requires a computer
+Method 1 has a high success rate and requires a computer

+Method 2 has a medium-high success rate and requires a computer

-Method 2 has a very low success rate and doesn't require a computer
+Method 3 has a low success rate and doesn't require a computer

-Method 3 will definitely work, requires a computer and it will erase your data.
+Method 4 will work, requires a computer and it will erase your data.

 ### Method 1

+1. Remove the Config Profile and uninstall every app you've installed

+2. Back up your device with iTunes or Finder

+3. After backing up, put your device in recovery mode and click on update

+4. Then all you need to do is plug your phone in, go on either Finder for macOS or iTunes for Windows and click on restore backup from your device's menu

+5. Now, follow the guide again

+### Method 2

 1. Remove the Config Profile and uninstall every app you've installed